laurenchen0631/English-Learning/category/common_phrase.md

 - take sth for granted 把..視為理所當然 == to never think about something because you believe it will always be available or stay exactly the same
 	- I took it for granted that I would find the perfect job.
 	- It’s easy to take your parents for granted.
+- take sth at face value 僅憑表像對…信以為真 == to accept something as it appears to be rather than studying it more closely
+	- I took the offer at face value.
+I did not think they might be trying to trick me.
+- take sth on trust 無條件相信 == to believe that something one has been told is true or correct even though one does not have proof of it
+	- I don't know anything about cars so I had to take the mechanic's recommendations on trust.

 ## Status
 - in full gear 在最高峰 == at the highest or maximum level of function, operation, or performance.